johnhowe/rfcs/agreed/0004-Farm-attempt/0004-Farm-attempt.md

 ## Farm process

 When the initial farming test above is true (the modulo division ==0 ) then the `DataManagers` send a Farm request message `Post` to the group closest to the combined Hash (i.e. Hash of (`ImmutableData` + `PmidHolder`)).
 This request includes the original hashes + hash of chunk requested +current farming rate of the group as well as wallet address.
 This is confirmed at the receiving group and they check for the existence of a safecoin space (ie, there is no safecoin with this name).
 If this is successful then a further check is made to confirm there is a `DataManager` group (implicit as routing does this).
 A safecoin is then created and a message sent to the wallet holder of the request.
-All these requests must be digitally signed and confirmed at receiving end (implicit in sentnel).
+All these requests must be digitally signed and confirmed at receiving end (implicit in sentinel).

 # Drawbacks